MicrosoftDocs/win32/desktop-src/cossdk/overview-of-the-comadmin-objects.md

 ---
-Description: The COMAdmin objects offer a simple object model that provides you with access to the COM+ catalog. ms.assetid: 84cee7a7-f7a6-41a0-afd5-fae56365612e
+description: The COMAdmin objects offer a simple object model that provides you with access to the COM+ catalog. ms.assetid: 84cee7a7-f7a6-41a0-afd5-fae56365612e
 title: Overview of the COMAdmin Objects ms.topic: article